bill-walker/electrum-docs/faq.rst

 .. code-block:: none

-   constant forest adore false green weave stop guy fur freeze giggle clock
+   constant forest adore false green weave stop guy fur freeze giggle green

 Your wallet can be entirely recovered from its seed.
 For this, select the "restore wallet" option in the startup.